-I am a Senior Lecturer at the University of Liverpool (UK).
+I am a Professor of Physics at the University Paris Sorbonne Nord (France).
 My research group focuses on nanoparticles, their structure, and applications, in particular for biological imaging.
-For more on our current research projects, team members and publications, check the group website.

 CV in brief